-Current Status: Currently on hold pending higher gold prices and the construction of the Tulsequah Chief access road, both of which will have a dramatic positive impact on the project economies.
-New Polaris is an advanced stage exploration project, requiring infill drilling to further define proven and probable ore reserves followed by a full feasibility study.
+Current Status: New Polaris is an advanced stage exploration project, requiring infill drilling to further define proven and probable ore reserves followed by a full feasibility study.

 Mining History: Discovered by prospectors in 1929, the mine was constructed in 1936 and operated from 1937 to 1942 and again from 1946 to 1951.
-A total of 232,000 oz.
-Gold was produced from 760,000 tons ore grading 0.35 oz./ton.
+A total of 232,000 oz. of gold was produced from 760,000 tons ore grading 0.35 oz./ton.
 Flotation concentrates were shipped seasonally for refining to the smelter in Tacoma, Washington.
-The first barge load in 1951 sank in a storm off the B.C.
-Coast, causing the mine to shut down.
+The first barge load in 1951 sank in a storm off the B.C. coast, causing the mine to shut down.
 Cominco upgraded the mill in 1952 and used it to process the nearby Tulsequah Chief ores from 1953 to 1957.
 New Polaris was then dormant for 30 years until exploration resumed in 1988.
 Canarc acquired New Polaris in 1992, completed 135,000 feet of core drilling in 182 drill holes and discovered major new ore zones below and beyond the mine workings.

 Geology: Mineralization associated with disseminated arsenopyrite, pyrite, and stibnite in quartz-carbonate-fuchsite veins and stockworks, and related carbonatized and sericitized alteration zones.
 Zones are developed along principal shear sets adjacent to a major crustal break.
 Host rocks are Paleozoic volcanics.
-Gold mineralisation is late Cretaceous to early Tertiary and epithermal or mesothermal shear vein type.
+Gold mineralisation is late Cretaceous to early Tertiary in age and of the epithermal or mesothermal shear vein type.
 Gold is occluded in finely disseminated arsenopyrite grains that permeate the altered wall rocks and vein stockworks.
-Gold mineralization occurs along three major shear sets: the AB zones trending northwest/southeast, Y zones trending north/south, and C zones trending east/west.
+Gold mineralisation occurs along three major shear sets: the AB zones trending northwest/southeast, Y zones trending north/south, and C zones trending east/west.
 C zones generally link with the AB and with the Y zones at "junction arcs".
 Gold values in stockworks show excellent continuity and uniformity, with very little nugget effect.
 Individual zones pinch, swell, and overlap en echelon.
 Individual ore blocks range from less than 1,000 tons to more than 100,000 tons in size.
 Widths range from 1 to 45 feet in thickness, averaging about 10 feet.

 Mineral Resources - Historical: The previous resource calculations were reviewed to identify the order of magnitude of the "resource".
-Although all of the estimations were made prior to Policy 43-101 being implemented, the estimations are useful as a guide to an order of magnitude for the resource.
-An estimate of New Polaris "reserves" was made prior to closure in 1951, where i) "reasonably assured" ore was projected 25 feet in the plane of the vein above and below sampled drift sections of mineable grade, ii) while "possible" ore was projected an additional 25 feet beyond these confines (Parliament 1949).
-These "reserves" were based solely on underground sampling.
+Although all of the estimations were made prior to Canada's National Policy 43-101 being implemented, the estimations are useful as a guide to the size of the deposit.

+An estimate of New Polaris reserves was made prior to closure in 1951, where (i) "reasonably assured" ore was projected 25 feet in the plane of the vein above and below sampled drift sections of mineable grade, and (ii) while "possible" ore was projected an additional 25 feet beyond these confines (Parliament 1949).
+These reserves were based solely on underground sampling.
 The "remaining reserves" at the time of closure were 105,000 tons grading 0.42 ounces of gold per ton including 17% dilution.
-Estimates after this have included parts of this estimate.
-No other information is available about this estimation.

 Adtec Mining Consultants (1972) recalculated these "reserves".
 These were recalculated to be 148,000 tons of 0.29 oz/ton Au based on similar definitions and existing mine drawings and assay plans.
 Adtec Consultants (1983) recalculated the remaining "reserves" within the mine workings and defined these to be in the order of 223,000 tons grading 0.32 oz/ton Au (diluted) based on a 0.15 oz/ton Au cutoff and a minimum mining width of 4 feet.
-These "reserves" were subdivided into 151,000 tons of "assured" and 72,000 tons of "reasonably assured" "reserves".
+These reserves were subdivided into 151,000 tons of "assured" and 72,000 tons of "reasonably assured" reserves.